pybitcash/bitcash/docs/source/guide/intro.rst

 When Ofek originally went to experiment with sending Bitcoin there were really no good choices.
 Two choices were out almost immediately: `pybitcointools`_ was `scary`_, unpleasant to use, and not very maintained, while `python_bitcoinlib`_, was far too low level.
-That left `pycoin`_, which was a bitcash better but still no docs, and 2 libraries from VC funded companies: `two1`_ from `21`_, which had decent documentation but had an incorrect implementation of the standardized compressed public keys (meaning such keys could literally not spend money), and `pybitcoin`_ from `Blockstack`_ which did not support Python 3 and had limited
+That left `pycoin`_, which was a bit better but still no docs, and 2 libraries from VC funded companies: `two1`_ from `21`_, which had decent documentation but had an incorrect implementation of the standardized compressed public keys (meaning such keys could literally not spend money), and `pybitcoin`_ from `Blockstack`_ which did not support Python 3 and had limited